 In May of 1983, they tied the knot.
 Judy’s father, Robert Kent of Bethesda Md., was a real estate entrepreneur.
 They were married by a rabbi, as the Kents are Jewish.

 At the time, Judy was a management trainee with Shearson/American Express and Jamie was assistant to the chairman there.

-On their fifteenth wedding anniversary, Jamie gave his wife a stock certificate, officially handing over one third of his wealth.
-They have three daughters, Julia, Laura, and Kara Leigh.
+On their fifteenth wedding anniversary, Jamie gave his wife a stock certificate, officially handing one-third of his wealth.
+They have three daughters; Julia, Laura, and Kara Leigh.

-They have recently celebrated their fortieth wedding anniversary, but now, Jamie is facing many financial woes.
-With JP Morgan being investigated, and billions of dollars in fines being demanded, who knows where it will all end.
+Moreover, they celebrated their fortieth wedding anniversary, but now, Jamie is facing many financial woes.
+With JP Morgan getting investigated, and billions of dollars in fines demanded, who knew where it would all end.
 The only thing Jamie can be sure of is the support of his wife and family.

 It’s truly tragic that both of them didn’t jump into Charles river with heavy rocks tied to their feet after graduating in 1982 & instead headed to Wall Street.